Kasturibaile04/EduTrack-Task-Manager/README.md

 # EduTrack-Task-Manager
-Manage Your Task with EduTrack.
+Manage Your Task with EduTrack!
 <br>
 Author - Kasturi